Air Purifier for Dust: Home & Work

 The sizes of the dust particles go from huge to microscopic.
 The size is usually described in terms of the aerodynamic diameter.
 These diameters are put into 3 categories.
 The largest size is 100 to 10 microns.
 These particles pose the smallest threat.
-They are usually filter out in the upper respiratory system.
+They are usually filtered out in the upper respiratory system.
 Here our nose and sinuses filter them.
 They are disposed of when we cough and blow our noses.

-The dust we breathe contains a lot of stuff.
+The household dust we breathe contains a lot of stuff.
 The average home has over 100 different dust elements.
 Some are inert and not very dangerous.
 Most fall into this category.
 There are still many that are bothersome.
 There are more than few that are down right dangerous.
-The types fall into a few categories which we will briefly explore.
+The types of dust fall into a few categories which we will briefly explore.

 Inert Dusts (Not very dangerous)

-Many of the larger speks we see floating in the air are made from common parts of soil.
+Many of the larger specs we see floating in the air are made from common parts of soil.
 These are basically good old dirt.
 Our nose hairs filter many of them.
-Because they are bigger they weigh more.
-Therefore they don’t stay afloat in the air for long.
+Because they are bigger they weigh more, they don’t stay afloat in the air for long.
 Mineral dusts are generated from rocks.
 As rocks break apart some of the bits are carried into our homes.
 Vegetable dusts occur as plant life dries out.
 These plant byproducts are larger and much less a nuisance than plant pollens.
 Not all vegetable dust are harmless, more about those to come.

 Pets (Mostly a nuisance)

 Pets are the friends of mankind.
 However, the dust that they create, not so much!
-Pet naturally shed there skins, fur and feathers.
+Pets naturally shed there skin, fur and feathers.
 This natural process creates both PM10 and PM2.5.
 The mix is about 75% to 25%.
-Because the size is so small they stay afloat.
-So, we breathe then easily.
-Pet dander isn’t likely to make you sick.
+Because the size is so small they stay afloat and we can breathe them in easily.
+Pet dander isn’t likely to make you sick, but it is a serious dust problem.
 You will feel sick if you are allergic to the dusts made by your pet.

 Dust Allergy (More likely to be serious)

 Dust allergies go beyond pet related substances.
 Pet hair, dander and feathers are included in dust allergies but there is so much more.
 Dust Mites, Cockroaches, Mold and Pollen are the other leading contributors.
-These particles fall into both the PM10 and the PM2.5 size categories.
+These microscopic particles fall into both the PM10 and the PM2.5 size categories.
 As a result they find a way deep into our lungs.

 Lead, Asbestos and Silica (Dangerous)